moby/moby/docs/sources/reference/commandline/cli.md

 If you need to access the Docker daemon remotely, you need to enable the `tcp` Socket.
-Beware that the default setup provides un-encrypted and un-authenticated direct access to the Docker daemon - and should be secured either using the [built in https encrypted socket](/articles/https/), or by putting a secure web proxy in front of it.
+Beware that the default setup provides un-encrypted and un-authenticated direct access to the Docker daemon - and should be secured either using the [built in HTTPS encrypted socket](/articles/https/), or by putting a secure web proxy in front of it.
 You can listen on port `2375` on all network interfaces with `-H tcp://0.0.0.0:2375`, or on a particular network interface using its IP
 address: `-H tcp://192.168.59.103:2375`.
 It is conventional to use port `2375`